 Web App Development

-According to a survey conducted by JetBrains, Python is most widely used for website application design and development.
+According to a survey conducted by JetBrains, Python is most widely used for enterprise web app development.
 This is due to Python features and advantages such as readability and efficiency.
 For business owners, this means much faster development cycles and, in some cases, shorter time to market.
 Also, Python web development resource library is one of the best across all programming languages.
 Its highly-advanced third-party frameworks for web development (Django, Flask, FastAPI, aiohttp, Pylons, Pyramid, TurboGears, web2py, Tornado, Bottle and Zope) have robust functionality that allows developers to build complex solutions.
 Pyjs and IronPython are the frameworks that can be used to develop the front end of Ajax-based applications.
 This programming language is well-suited for scalable and fast RESTful APIs, with Flask, FastAPI, aiohttp being the best Python web development frameworks for this purpose.

 Cross-platform software can be implemented on multiple computer platforms, across browsers, operating systems, and hardware.
 Among the many advantages of using Python is that it makes building cross-platform software easy and quick because it is an interpreted language.
 As a result, Python-powered software can run directly on any platform without building or compilation on each platform individually.
 This is also good for adapting enterprise legacy systems because gradual shifts can take place rather than completely rewriting code, which is more likely to happen with other programming languages.